bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-combinatorics.md

 ### In time

 Laying everything out in a line like this is, in a sense, providing a way to visit every possibility in a space.
-A path which snakes (a very orderly snake) through this whole four dimensional shape.
-It's laid every possibility out in some sort of order.
+If it were to be folded back up again we'd have a path which snakes (in this case a very orderly snake) through this whole four dimensional shape I've been alluding to.
+Unfolding the whole thing into a line has laid every voicing out in an order.

-This enables turning any four note voicing into a single, unique, number between 0 and 4,905,485.
+Having this order has enabled turning any four note voicing into a single, unique, number between 0 and 4,905,485.
 For example Beethoven's group of four notes (E4, F4, G#4 and A4), which, in the space of string quartet voicings, has the coordinates **Cello** = 28, **Viola** = 17, **Second Violin** = 13, **First Violin** = 14, becomes 1,371,932.

 By referring to the scheme for unfolding dimensions explored above its possible to describe a method for finding the number ($n$) of any voicing made up of:
 * A note played by the first violin ($v_1$), from within the set of notes it can play ($V$)